-Use a fuel dispensing bottle (Traxxas Top Fueler, included) to put fuel into Revo's fuel tank.
-To fill the fuel bottle, squeeze the air out, insert the dispenser tip into the fuel can, and release your grip on the fuel can, and release your grip on the bottle.
+Use a fuel dispensing bottle (Traxxas Top Fueler, included) to put fuel into Jato's fuel tank.
+To fill the fuel bottle, squeeze the air out, insert the dispenser tip into the fuel can, and release your grip on the bottle.
 As the bottle expands, fuel will be drawn into it.

-To fill your model, pull up on the fuel cap handle, insert the tip of the fuel bottle, and squeeze to dispense the fuel.
+To fill your model, pull up on the fuel cap handle, insert the tip of the fuel bottle through the windshield and into the fuel filler.
+Squeeze to dispense the fuel.
+Do not refuel your model indoors.